dnsglk/dnsglk.github.io/_posts/2018-07-04-lfs-prepare-gawk-mbstr.md

 $ ./a.out
 6
 ```
-The size of multibyte char in 'C.UTF-8' is `6`.
+The max size of multibyte char in 'C.UTF-8' is `6`.
 For plain 'C' locale it returns `1`.

 ## Conclusions
-The two failed tests which check multibyte scenarios can be safely ignored, since it has nothing to do with bugs, but with locale used when gawk is running.
+The two failed tests which check multibyte scenarios can be safely ignored.
+It's obviously not a bug, but a question of the locale used when gawk is running.

 [lfs-main]: http://www.linuxfromscratch.org/lfs/view/8.2/
 [lfs-gawk]: http://www.linuxfromscratch.org/lfs/view/8.2/chapter05/gawk.html